natalieh235/flying_adversarial_patch/README.md

 As a prerequisite, we need the address of the Crazyflie.
 If not set manually, the standard address is `radio://0/80/2M/E7E7E7E7E7`.
 The address can be set easily with the [Crazyflie Client](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-configuration).
 For example, our attacker Crazyflie's address is `E7E7E7E712`.

-Now move to the correct folder, build and lastly flash the firmware with the following commands:
+Now move to the correct folder, build, and lastly flash the firmware with the following commands:
 ```bash
 $ cd path/to/flying_adversarial_patch/hardware/attacker_firmware/
 $ make cf2_defconfig